See the best of high school theatre in North Carolina!

-The 2013 NCTC High School Play Festival will showcase the talent of more than 3,000 students from 85+ schools, in 128 productions.
+The NCTC High School Play Festival showcases the talent of more than 3,000 students from 100+ schools, in 128 productions.
 At the NCTC Festival, schools from all across the state come together to share their talents and celebrate their collective achievements.

 The basic premise of the Festival is that schools load-in their set into a backstage area that is approximately 10′x10′, before taking the stage to perform their play.
 Students have 45 minutes to tell their story and leave the stage completely clear.
 Following their performance, students receive verbal and written feedback from industry experts.
 When not performing, students watch performances from other schools, learn from their peers and make new theatre friends.
 You can read more about Festival preparation and rules here.